 Planning for the Autonomous Vehicle Revolution (June 2016) blog post looks at why planners need to be part of the AV conversation.

 Automated Vehicles and the Next Great Transformation of the Built Environment (June 2016) blog post highlights the research work on the impacts of AVs from the Florida State University Department of Urban & Regional Planning.

-"When Autonomous Cars Take to the Road" from Planning's May 2015 issue discusses that AVs are coming quickly to roads near you.
+"When Autonomous Cars Take to the Road" from Planning's May 2015 issue explores how AVs are coming quickly to roads near you.

-"Attention: The Age of Automation is Right Ahead," a special web-exclusive to the Planning May 2015 issue as to what self-driving cars will mean to drivers.
+"Attention: The Age of Automation Is Right Ahead," an exclusive web-only article in the Planning May 2015 issue, examines what self-driving cars will mean to drivers.